MicrosoftDocs/bot-docs/articles/includes/az-cli/create-identity-resource.md

 ### [Single-tenant](#tab/singletenant)

-1. Use the `az ad app create` command to create an Entra ID app registration.
+1. Use the `az ad app create` command to create an Microsoft Entra ID app registration.
     On success, the command generates JSON output.

     ```azurecli